Doug Sarver

-Doug Saver is a retired American high school football coach and active high school athletic director.
+Doug Sarver is a retired American high school football coach and active high school athletic director.
 He was the head coach of his alma mater, St. Francis High School.
 He coached the Mariners for 29 seasons, from 1990 through 2018.
 During this time he compiled a record of 154-129, winning 3 Parkland Conference championships, having a period where his teams qualified for the WIAA playoffs in 12 of 13 seasons, taking his teams to the playoffs a total of 17 times, and taking the Mariners to the WIAA Division 4 championship game in 2004.

 Early life

 Doug is the son of Audrey and William (Bill) Sarver.
 Bill is a member of the Illinois State University Athletic Hall of Fame, having starred in baseball, basketball, and football.
 Doug followed in his dad's footsteps by being an all-around athlete at St. Francis High School.
 Doug participated in football and basketball for 4 years, baseball for 5 years (WIAA rules allowed incoming freshmen and graduated seniors to participate in WIAA summer baseball), and golf for 2 years (he was unable to participate in golf all 4 years because boys' golf became a fall sport while he was in high school.)
-Doug earn honorable mention all-conference honors in football as a running back his senior year, basketball honorable mention all-conference as a junior, and 2nd team all-conference basketball honors as a senior as a point guard.
+Doug earned honorable mention all-conference honors in football as a running back his senior year, basketball honorable mention all-conference as a junior, and 2nd team all-conference basketball honors as a senior as a point guard.

 Doug's younger brother Dan and younger sister Sandy also attended SFHS.